National Bakery School: History

 In 1958 the Bakery Department won the grand prix d'excellence and a gold medal at the Brussels International Confectioners' Exhibition.
 In 1960 a member of the Department's staff, Miss Joan Russell designed one of the wedding cakes accepted for the wedding of Her Royal Highness Princess Margaret and Mr. Antony Armstrong Jones.
 The Worshipful Company of Bakers Hall on Harp Lane was officially opened by the Lord Mayor of London in 1963 and the Bakery Department were invited to provide the peppercorn rent of three white and three brown loaves for the Bakers Company to provide to the Lessors of the Hall at a new annual event.
 In 1965 the National Bakery Students' Society celebrated it Diamond Jubilee with a sherry party held at the Borough Polytechnic's Edric Hall.
 In that same year the Lord Mayor of London was presented with special pieces of bread made by students of the department, which were delivered by hand cart to Mansion House, where the Mayor and Lady Mayoress received students for afternoon tea.

-From 1969 the National Bakery School moved to purpose built accommodation within new extension buildings of the then Polytechnic of the South Bank, which were opened by the Duke of Edinburgh.
+From 1969 the National Bakery School moved to purpose built accommodation within new extension buildings of the then Polytechnic of the South Bank, which were opened by Prince Philip, Duke of Edinburgh.
 In 1989 the School yet again baked a cake for a major celebration, this time marking the 800th anniversary of the office of Lord Mayor of London.
 The cake which stood nearly three metres tall featured a model of Dick Whittington and his cat.

 In 1992 the School pioneered a BSc (Hons) in Baking Technology and Process Management – a first in the UK.
 The National Bakery School celebrated its centenary in 1994, holding a celebration lunch at Mansion House and publishing a book of recipes submitted by staff and students of South Bank University called 'The Lightest Chocolate Mousse in the World'.
 During the 1990s John Marchant became Head of the National Bakery School, which ran until 2010, the Tower Restaurant, which was used to train students, sell food produced by the School and for formal dining at the London South Bank University.

 From September 2000 the School introduced foundation degrees in Baking Technology Management.
 During 2004 bakery students worked with designer Jean Paul Gaultier to recreate some of his iconic designs in bread.
 Another interesting commission was received in 1996 when artist Sharon Baker asked to bake bread in life-size moulds she had had made by lifecast artists CJ Munn and Andre Masters of herself.
 The finished body-shaped bread was presented to the audience at the art event 'Eat Me' which formed part of the annual London Thames Festival.